 - Symbiotic: unspecified type: a close, prolonged association between two or more different organisms of different species that may, but does not necessarily, benefit each member

 Possible life stages:

-Top Add a link to a taxon Go to the taxon page and click on [add link].
+Top Add a link to a taxon Go to the bottom of the taxon page, click the tab 'Links' and click on [add link] in the upper left corner.
 This will open a new window "Aphia add a link".
 You can enter a url, add a text (this will appear on the website) and click on [add].

-Top Add a PDF to a taxon Go to the taxon page and click on [add link].
+Top Add a PDF to a taxon Go to the bottom of the taxon page, click the tab 'Links' and click on [add link].
 This will open a new window "Aphia add a link".
 Click on "upload PDF" and choose a file from your machine.
 You can add a text explaining the document, for example species diagnosis, original description etc... (this will appear on the website) and click on [add].

-Top Add a note (characteristic) to a taxon Go to the taxon page and click on [add note].
+Top Add a note (characteristic) to a taxon Go to the bottom of the taxon page, click the tab 'Notes' and click on [add note] in the upper left corner.
 This will open a new window "Aphia add a note".
 You can add free text (in any language), select the type of the note and click on [add].